 Toby has also written and co-written songs for and with a vast array of artists including Katie Melua, Dan Reed, Russ Ballard, Biff Byford, Hugh Cornwell, Matt Sorum, Giuliano and Dante Gizzi, James Lomenzo, Brian Tiche, and Jim Vallance.

-Toby’s new band Wayward Sons have been hailed as one of the key bands at the forefront of the U.K. hard rock scene.
+Toby’s band Wayward Sons have been hailed as one of the key bands at the forefront of the U.K. hard rock scene.
 Their debut album ‘Ghosts Of Yet To Come’ was voted Number Eight by Planet Rock Radio’s listeners in 2017’s Top 20.
 Wayward Sons also went on to be voted ‘BEST NEW BAND’ in the station’s ROCKS Awards 2018.
-The new album ‘The Truth Ain’t What It Used To Be’ is out now via Frontiers Music Srl.
+The band followed up this success with acclaimed albums ‘The Truth Ain’t What It Used To Be’ in 2019 and ‘Even Up The Score’ in 2021.
+All three albums are available now via Frontiers Music Srl.

 In 2020 Planet Rock announced that Toby would be joining the radio station as a full-time presenter.

 During the lockdown of 2020/2021 Toby presented weekly live sessions on a Thursday night which became popular with fans and saw the release of two live albums.